 Despite the availability of diagnostics and device-based and surgical treatments, the market for OSA therapy remains highly underpenetrated.
-OSA is the world's most common sleep disordered breathing condition, occurring in up to 50% of the population and affecting approximately 936 million people between 30 and 69 years of age globally, of which an estimated 425 million suffer from moderate to severe OSA and require treatment.
+OSA is the world's most common sleep disordered breathing condition, affecting approximately 936 million people between 30 and 69 years of age globally, of which an estimated 425 million suffer from moderate to severe OSA and require treatment.
 According to the 2019 Lancet Respiratory Medicine Journal, the estimated prevalence of moderate to severe OSA patients between 30 and 69 years of age in our targeted commercial markets is approximately 63 million people.